Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

     print(x)  # => 2
 ```

-Remark: If you work in the REPL, you have to call main() explicitly.
+Remark: In the REPL, you can write top-level statements like in Python.

 We'll dive deeper into this code at the start of the next chapter.